 - Valley or ridge

 - Vent pipes

-Having the right flashing is important for your home.
-Flashing will protect your home against one of its biggest dangers: the elements.
+Having the right type of roof flashing is important for your home as it will protect your home against one of its biggest dangers: the elements.
 Knowing your options will ensure you always have the best product to fit your needs and your home.